hashicorp/vault/website/source/docs/agent/caching/index.html.md

 newly created tokens.
 The renewals of the cached tokens and leases are also managed by the agent.

+-> **Note:** Vault Agent Caching works best with servers/clusters that are running on Vault 1.1-beta2 and above due to changes that were introduced alongside this feature, such as the exposure of the `orphan` field in token creation responses.
+Agent caching functionality was tested against changes introduced within 1.1 and thus full caching capabilities may not behave as expected when paired with older server versions.

 ## Caching and Renewals

 Response caching and renewals are managed by the agent only under these